ckahan-maker/blackjacksim/README.md

 <!-- badges: end -->

-The goal of blackjacksim is to …
+The goal of **blackjacksim** is to make it easy to play and analyze blackjack directly from the R console.
+Users can experiment with custom strategies, modify dealer and table rules, and simulate large numbers of hands to estimate performance.
+This package offers a reproducible environment for studying how blackjack outcomes change under different playing decisions and game conditions.

 ## Installation